 With its latest release, Testsigma is set to change mobile test automation forever.
 Witness the change live on 11th August

-How do tools solve the problem of automated testing of websites on real mobile and desktop browsers?
+Do Automated Web Testing tools solve the problem of websites on real mobile and desktop browsers?

-These various tools may have different approaches on the front end, though the end result is usually the same.
+These tools may have different approaches on the front end, though the result is usually the same.
 The result is the automation of the desired workflow.
 These automated test cases can then be executed on available devices/emulators.

-The best way to decide the best tool is to go through them, try the ones that suit your needs, and decide the one that you find the easiest and most efficient.
+The best way to decide the best tool is to go through them, try the ones that suit your needs, and decide the one you find the easiest and most efficient.

 The general steps would be: